 Virginia Burton Stringer is the author of the Just Maagy series and has been a writer for over 40 years.
 She is also a published playwright.
 She has also taught theatre art, while also being an actress and director of various plays.

 Raising her two daughters was the main inspiration for the Just Maagy series, as these life experiences are just one of the many reasons why this is one of the best fantasy books for young adults.

-Krispen Book 2 in the Maagy series continues Maagy’s journey toward adulthood.
+Krispen Book 2 in the Maagy Series continues Maagy’s journey toward adulthood.
 As with most pubescent girls, life turns dark and scary, as she becomes aware of the adult world around her.
 Her faith in everything and everyone is challenged by circumstances beyond her control.
-Life becomes an up and down roller coaster of emotions from abject terror to euphoric infatuation, only to have her heart crushed again on the most important night of her life setting her on a path no one could have predicted.
-While Krispen begins as a fun holiday adventure, later chapters are fraught with darker undertones that lay groundwork for Maagy’s tumultuous future.
+Life becomes a roller coaster of emotions from abject terror to euphoric infatuation, only to have her heart crushed on the most important night of her life setting her on a path no one could have predicted.
+While Krispen… includes a fun holiday adventure, later chapters are fraught with darker undertones that lay groundwork for Maagy’s tumultuous future.

 … “Believing in Father Krispen is having faith in things you cannot see.
 It’s having faith that those you can see hold great magical power.” …